kitajchuk/ImageLoader/README.md

     // Return true to load and false to skip loading until condition is met return true;

+// Fires when an element loads its image source
+}).on( "load", function ( el ) {
+    // Handle load success

+// Fires when an element fails to load its image source }).on( "error", function ( el ) {
+    // Handle load failure

 // Fires when all the images in a collection have been loaded }).on( "done", function () {
     new ImageLoader({